fshernoff/Last-Stop/last-stop-game-bible-v2.md

 ```
 ┌─────────────────────────────────────────────────────────┐
-│ WHAT YOU KNOW                                Loop 12    │
+│ WHAT YOU KNOW                             Chapter 3    │
 ├─────────────────────────────────────────────────────────┤
 │                                                         │
-│  THE LOOP                                               │
+│  THE RESET                                              │
 │  ├── ✓ The day resets at midnight                      │
 │  ├── ✓ You remember everything                         │
 │  ├── ✓ Earl remembers too                              │